Text version of this lessonExpand

 - Core evidence: The judgment material this lesson should leave behind.

-- Ownership boundary: Who finds, changes, launches, and reviews the work.
+- Responsibility boundary: Who finds, changes, launches, and reviews the work.

 - Review metric: The metric used next time to judge whether the action worked.

-- Handoff material: Context the next owner needs to keep executing.
+- Copyable lesson notes: Context the next responsible person needs to keep executing.

 Start with channel roles, not a platform checklist